FEDSCornell/FEDS.github.io/NASS/readme.md

 ## Updates
 1. fixed the digits
 2. added time stamps (python does the web scraping, parses out NASS update date, and saved the date in the field  [DownloadDate].
 Our loading date is saved in the field of [LoadDate] in the [NASSQUICKSTATS_SourceData] DB.
+3. create indexes for views
+	Problems: cannot create index if the view is not schema bound
+	Solutions: add schema binding

 ## To Do:
 [COUNTRY_CODE] is still 9000 instead of 99000.